What’s the Right Way to Find a Mentor?

 Your Company

-Many big corporates believe in the importance of mentorship, consequently, they have developed mentorship programs with top executives as mentors.
-The programs have well-built curriculums that chart best networking and interactions in their resources.
-Having experienced same career path they can direct their mentees towards those opportunities that may not be made available on company websites and intranets.
+Many big corporations believe in the importance of mentorship; consequently, they have developed mentorship programs with top executives as mentors.
+The programs have well-built curricula that chart the best networking and interactions in their resources.
+Having experienced the same career path, they can direct their mentees towards those opportunities that may not be made available on company websites and intranets.

 Social Network

 With social media being a massive part of our days, we have been able to gain access to a huge social network.
-Networks like LinkedIn lets you connect with and manage your network far beyond one can imagine.
-LinkedIn network facilitates, finding individuals with the same experiences, employment history, and most important similarities between you two.
+Networks like LinkedIn let you connect with and manage your network far beyond what one can imagine.
+LinkedIn network facilitates finding individuals with the same experiences, employment history, and most iimportantlysimilarities between you and two.
 Having located a prospect, you can try to connect with them by sending a message.
-Similarly, Facebook, Instagram and Twitter can be used to follow and watch people of your interest.
-Fan pages and professional Facebook groups are good apparatus to find other professionals.
+Similarly, Facebook, Instagram, and Twitter can be used to follow and watch people of your interest.
+Fan pages and professional Facebook groups are good tools to find other professionals.

 Professional Associations

-Professional associations have been in place for many years where people connect within your industry.
-The lawyers, doctors, chartered accountants join associations that require membership fees.
-The benefits from such memberships include sharing best practices and regulation changes etc. Some of them also have developed mentorship facilities for their members.
+Professional associations have been in place for many years, where people connect within their industry.
+The lawyers, doctors, and chartered accountants join associations that require membership fees.
+The benefits from such memberships include sharing best practices and regulation changes, etc. Some of them have also developed mentorship facilities for their members.

 Also Read: What do Great Managers do?